 More Questions.
 Less Answers.

-Of course, my children rarely complained to my wife – because she empowered our kids to solve their own problems.
+My children rarely complained to my wife – because she empowered them to solve their own problems.
 When the boys approached her, the response was always the same: “How do you think you should solve that problem?”
 This sent a powerful message that they could independently make good choices.

-So, when problems arise, spend more time asking questions and less time providing answers.
+So when problems arise, spend more time asking questions and less time providing answers.
 Three main reasons: 1) We won’t always be around our kids to provide the answers.
-2) Questions foster discussion, which can strengthen relationships.
+2) Questions foster discussions, which can strengthen relationships.
 3) When we ask questions, we are forced to talk less and listen more, which is quite possibly the best behavioral strategy of all.